flyx/NimYAML/README.md

 nim build # build a library
 ```

-NimYAML needs at least Nim 0.17.0 in order to compile.
-Version 0.9.1
+NimYAML supports Nim 1.4.0 and later.
+Previous versions are untested.
-is the last release to support 0.15.x and 0.16.0.
+NimYAML v0.9.1 is the last release to support Nim 0.15.x and 0.16.0.

 When debugging crashes in this library, use the `d:debug` compile flag to enable printing of the internal stack traces for calls to `internalError` and `yAssert`.